How PRSI works and the current PRSI rates in Ireland

 You need to have 520 full-rate PRSI contributions (10 years’ contributions) - only 260 of the 520 contributions can be voluntary contributions | You needed to have 260 full-rate contributions (5 years’ contributions) | You needed 156 qualifying full-rate paid contributions (3 years’ contributions) |

 When PRSI rates change, it can be a good time to find ways of getting more from your money.
 If you want to grow your savings, opening a high-interest savings account is one way of putting your money to work.
-You can access a range of competitive savings accounts through the Raisin Bank marketplace by registering today.
+You can access a range of competitive savings accounts through the Raisin marketplace by registering today.